OPEC's pact with Russia falls apart, sending oil into tailspin

 The Kremlin said on Friday President Vladimir Putin had no immediate plans to talk to the Saudi leadership, an announcement that dashed hopes that a deal could be salvaged at the very top.

+The collapse of the deal means OPEC members and non-OPEC producers can in theory pump at will in an oversupplied market.

-“This is an unexpected development that falls far below our worst case scenario and will create one of the most severe oil price crisis in history,” said Bjoernar Tonhaugen of Rystad Energy.
+“This is an unexpected development that falls far below our worst case scenario and will create one of the most severe oil price crises in history,” said Bjoernar Tonhaugen of Rystad Energy.

 Additional reporting by Shadia Nasralla and Ahmad Ghaddar; Editing by Edmund Blair and Dmitry Zhdannikov